cyclejs-community/component-combinators/README.md

 - sits in `examples/AllInDemo` directory
 - `npm install`
 - `npm run wbuild`
-- then open with a local webserver the `index.html` in `$HOMEDIR/examples/AllInDemo` directory
+- then open with a local web server the `index.html` in `$HOMEDIR/examples/AllInDemo` directory

 ## State Machine
 - go to `$HOMEDIR/examples/volunteerApplication`
 - `npm install`
 - `npm run wbuild`
-- then open with a local webserver the `index.html` in `$HOMEDIR/examples/volunteerApplication` directory
+- then open with a local web server the `index.html` in `$HOMEDIR/examples/volunteerApplication` directory

 ## Switch
 - go to `$HOMEDIR/examples/SwitchLogin`
 - `npm install`
 - `npm run wbuild`
-- then open with a local webserver the `index.html` in `$HOMEDIR/examples/SwitchLogin` directory
+- then open with a local web server the `index.html` in `$HOMEDIR/examples/SwitchLogin` directory

 ## OnRoute
 - go to `$HOMEDIR/examples/NestedRoutingDemo`
 - `npm install`
 - `npm run wbuild`
-- then open with a local webserver the `index.html` in `$HOMEDIR/examples/NestedRoutingDemo` directory
+- then open with a local web server the `index.html` in `$HOMEDIR/examples/NestedRoutingDemo` directory

 ## ForEach and List
 - go to `$HOMEDIR/examples/ForEachListDemo`
 - `npm install`
 - `npm run wbuild`
-- then open with a local webserver the `index.html` in `$HOMEDIR/examples/ForEachListDemo` directory
+- then open with a local web server the `index.html` in `$HOMEDIR/examples/ForEachListDemo` directory

 # Contribute
-Contribution is **welcome** in the following areas :
+Contributions are **welcome** in the following areas:

-- devops
+- DevOps
   - monorepos
   - whatever makes sense to make the repository more manageable
 - reducing build size
-- transpose code to latest version of cycle
+- transpose code to latest version of Cycle

 # Known issues
 That is a paragraph that I am sure will grow with time :-)